redhat-developer/odo/docs/website/docs/command-reference/deploy.md

 When running the command `odo deploy`, `odo` searches for the default command of kind `deploy` in the devfile, and executes this command.
 The kind `deploy` is supported by the devfile format starting from version 2.2.0.

-The `deploy` command is typically a *composite* command, composed of several *apply* commands:
+The `deploy` command is typically a *composite* command, composed of several *apply* and *exec* commands:
-- a command referencing an `image` component that, when applied, will build the image of the container to deploy, and push it to its registry,
+- an `apply` command referencing an `image` component that, when applied, will build the image of the container to deploy, and push it to its registry,
-- a command referencing a [`kubernetes` component](https://devfile.io/docs/2.2.0/defining-kubernetes-resources) that, when applied, will create a Kubernetes resource in the cluster.
+- an `apply` command referencing a [`kubernetes` component](https://devfile.io/docs/2.2.0/defining-kubernetes-resources) that, when applied, will create a Kubernetes resource in the cluster.
+- an `exec` command referencing a container component that, when applied, will run the command defined by `commandLine` inside a container started by a Kubernetes Job; read more about it [here](../development/devfile#how-odo-runs-exec-commands-in-deploy-mode).

-With the following example `devfile.yaml` file, a container image will be built by using the `Dockerfile` present in the directory, the image will be pushed to its registry and a Kubernetes Deployment will be created in the cluster, using this freshly built image.
+- With the following example `devfile.yaml` file, a container image will be built by using the `Dockerfile` present in the directory, the image will be pushed to its registry and a Kubernetes Deployment will be created in the cluster, using this freshly built image.

 ```